Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 Responsibilities:

-Dustin Diehl, director of content marketing at Digital Current, provided this quirky job post aimed at a creative content marketer.
-Notice the use of headings and humorous voice.
+Dustin Diehl, former director of strategy and performance at Digital Current, provided this quirky job post aimed at a creative content marketer.
+Notice the use of headings and humorous tone.

 This is probably, what, the seventh job ad you’ve seen today?
-Tenth?
+10th?
 Hey, if it’s your first, we feel lucky!
-We understand that finding a new job can be tough – so we want to make this as easy as possible.
+We understand that finding a new job can be tough, so we want to make this as easy as possible.

 What are you hiring for?